Lecture: Modeling, Simulation, and Optimization

 7. Case Studies

-8. Machine Learning and Hybrid Models (Details: ICF)
+8. Machine Learning and Hybrid Models

 During the presence time, alongside lectures, exercises ranging from 1 to 2 weekly hours (SWS) will be integrated.
 The objective, besides mathematical tasks, will be to familiarize students with modern modeling and optimization tools.
 When examining case studies, students' own problem formulations will be incorporated.